mindset-dojo/mindset-dojo.github.io/_posts/2025-08-23-build-owe-wait-win.md

 ---
 layout: post
-title: "Mindset Dojo Insight — To Build Is to Owe.
+title: "MetaShift Insight — To Build Is to Owe.
 To Wait Is to Win."
 author: "Kyle Ingersoll"
 h1_mark: Owe
 h1_hr: true